kaushalLimbachiyaa/Dog-Breed-Classificaiton-Using-Deep-Learning/README.md

 ## Project Overview <a name="projectOverview"></a>

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+In this project, we will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]